InfraLore/make_for_devops/chapters/04-testing_and_validating.md

 # Chapter 4 - Testing and Validating Makefiles

-_Ensuring reliability and correctness of Make-based workflows through systematic testing and validation._
+\chaptersubtitle{Ensuring reliability and correctness of Make-based workflows through systematic testing and validation.}

 In the previous chapters, we've explored how Make can transform your DevOps workflows into discoverable, self-documenting systems.
 But there's a critical question we haven't yet addressed: **How do you ensure your Makefiles actually work correctly?**